uploadcare/file-uploader/solutions/file-uploader/README.md

 - `lr-wgt-common` — is a pre-defined common CSS class containing all basic uploader parameters.

-There are two major parameters you should know about first of all:
+There are two major parameters you should know:

-1. Your Uploadcare project public key: `--cfg-pubkey: 'YOUR_PUBLIC_KEY';`.
+1. Your Uploadcare's project public key: `--cfg-pubkey: 'YOUR_PUBLIC_KEY';`.
 2. Workflow context name: `--ctx-name: 'CONTEXT_NAME';`.

 ## Public key

-You should obtain a Public API Key in your [Uploadcare project's dashboard](https://app.uploadcare.com/projects/-/api-keys/) to use file uploading features.
+You should get a Public API Key in your [Uploadcare project's dashboard](https://app.uploadcare.com/projects/-/api-keys/) to use file uploading features.

 For demo-only purposes, you can use `demopublickey` instead.

 ## Context name

 Our concept of workflow contexts is very similar to native HTML `name` attributes for the "radio" inputs.
 When you use the same names, elements act in one common context.
 In the case of "radio" inputs, all elements in the same context will know the state of the others (and you can make only one possible selection).

 In the case of uploader, you can also set the context with a `ctx-name` attribute or `--ctx-name` custom CSS property.
-That helps to create the link between each uploader instance and its internal or external entities.
-By default, context will be created automatically, but if you need to bind uploader to some other workflow, you can use the following approach:
+This helps to create the link between each uploader instance and its internal or external entities.
+By default, context is created automatically, but if you need to bind uploader to some other workflow, you can use the following approach:

 ```html
 ...